Marshawn Lynch contract talks with Raiders hitting another lull as reports surface Oakland wants deal done by NFL Draft

 For a little while Friday it appeared a done deal that Marshawn Lynch was on his way to Oakland to return to the NFL for the 2017 season after a year in retirement.

-Even later Friday, when Lynch himself took to Twitter to refute reports that the deal was done, it appeared that it was simply a matter of hours, or maybe a day or so, before the contract would be completed.
+Even later Friday, when Lynch himself took to Twitter to refute reports that a contract had been agreed to, it appeared that it was simply a matter of hours, or maybe a day or so, before the deal would be completed.

 But now it’s four days later and no deal is done, with a report from the NFL Network’s Ian Rapoport on Tuesday indicating that the Raiders have set a deadline of getting a contract signed by the NFL Draft April 27-29, or it might not get done at all.